Collin Creek Mall: Construction

-A groundbreaking for the new development was held on September 24, 2021.
+Following delays related to the COVID-19 pandemic, a groundbreaking for the new development was held on September 24, 2021.
 The development included a municipal project to install a sanitary sewer and to reinforce the culverts carrying Spring Creek.

 As of July 2024, the project's infrastructure is complete, two apartment buildings have started construction, and single-family residences are expected to be available by the end of the year.
+Certain elements of the mall were intentionally preserved to merge historical structures with modern development.
+The retail and restaurant portion of the redevelopment is expected to open in phases starting in late 2026 and continuing through 2028.